alstampe/Capstone---NLP-project/capstone report template.md

 As a balance between informative corpus size and variety - and a volume manageable for computation on a standard laptop - I decided to use 41 books for my mimi-library.
 The choice of books is based on :

-- The books are all in english
+    The books are all in english
-- 6 books have Norwegian or Danish origin (Ibsens plays and 2 fairytale collections)
-- Some of the items are plays (Ibsen, Shakespeare)
+    6 books have Norwegian or Danish origin (Ibsens plays and 2 fairytale collections) Some of the items are plays (Ibsen, Shakespeare)
-- I have personally read all books - primarily wholly, but for some only partially,  (Shakespeares complete works, the Iliad)
+    I have personally read all books - primarily wholly, but for some only partially,  (Shakespeares complete works, the Iliad)
-- Some authors are represented by several works (Verne, Ibsen, Dumas, Burroughs)
-- Nearly half of the items can be described as 'adventure journey tales'.
+    Some authors are represented by several works (Verne, Ibsen, Dumas, Burroughs) Nearly half of the items can be described as 'adventure journey tales'.
-- Two of the authors (Shakespeare and Ibsen) are known for their very rich vocabulary, said to be 29.000 and 27.000 respectively.
+    Two of the authors (Shakespeare and Ibsen) are known for their very rich vocabulary, said to be 29.000 and 27.000 respectively.

 My list, as named in the file folder:

     'A_Dolls_house_Ibsen.rtf',
     'Alice_in_Wonderland.rtf',
     'All_around_the_moon_Verne.rtf',
     'An_archtartic_mystery_verne.rtf',
     'Anthem_Rand.rtf',
     'Around_the_world_in_80_days_Verne.rtf',
     'Don_Quixote.rtf',
     'Fairytales_H_C_Andersen.rtf',
     'Ghosts_Ibsen.rtf',
     'Great_Expectations_by_Charles_Dickens.rtf',
     'Gullivers_Travels_Swift.rtf',
     'Hedda_Gabler_Ibsen .rtf',
     'Iliad_Homer.rtf',
     'Jungle_tales_of_Tarzan.rtf',
     'LIttle_Eyolf_Ibsen.rtf',
     'Martin_Eden_Jack_London.rtf',
     'Meditations_Aurelius.rtf',
     'Metamorphosis _ Kafka.rtf',
     'Norwegian_tales_Asbjornsen_Moe.rtf',
     'Peter_Pan.rtf',
     'Pride_and_Prejudices .rtf',
     'Robinson_Crusoe _ Defoe.rtf',
     'Shakespeare.rtf',
     'Siddharta _ Hesse.rtf',
     'Swanns_Way_Proust.rtf',
     'Tale_of_two_cities_dickens.rtf',
     'Tarzan_of_the_apes.rtf',
     'Tarzan_the_terrible.rtf',
     'The_3_musketeers_Dumas.rtf',
     'The_Iron_Heel_Jack_london.rtf',
     'The_beasts_of_Tarzan.rtf',
     'The_black_tulip_Dumas.rtf',
     'The_brothers_karamazov_Dostoyevsky.rtf',
     'The_importance_of_being_earnest_Wilde.rtf',
     'The_jungle_book_Kipling.rtf',
     'The_man_in_the_iron_mask_Dumas.rtf',
     'The_return_of_tarzan.rtf',
     'The_secret_of_the_island_verne.rtf',
     'The_trial_Kafka.rtf',
     'War_and_peace_tolstoy.rtf',
     'Wuthering_Heights_bronte.rtf'

 Although the filenames indicate .rtf (Rich Text Format), they are in straightforward text format.
 I started with a few rft format files, bud decided to download the .txt format which I realized is available for all my books.
-The file naming was kept for the sake of convenience as the code reading the files was setup for the .rtf extension.
+The file naming was kept for the sake of convenience as the code reading the files then was written for the .rtf extension.
 All books are present in a folder in GitHub.

 #### Comments on the book data

-- After a few assessments of the data on a word level I noticed some parts of the vocabulary that I did not expect from older works, such as 'email'.
+After a few assessments of the data on a word level I noticed some parts of the vocabulary that I did not expect from older works, such as 'email'.
 I had screened through the first part of most of the books to verify the content and format, which all seemed correct.
 At closer inspection I realized that all ebooks had a standard, quite long, section at the end, containing legal description of the ebook handling.
 In addition to the introduction of unwanted irrelevant vocabulary to the corpus this part is the same in all books and would therefore reduce the uniqueness of the items.
 The section was for this reason removed from each of the books.

 - The complete volume of words from the books, the 'corpus' was analyzed thouroughly.
   There are many levels (and combination of levels) to look at the corpus;

-- Corpus level
+      Corpus level
-- Book level
+      Book level
-- Sentence level
+      Sentence level
-- Vocabulary level (unique words)
+      Vocabulary level (unique words)
-- Word level (real words, or 'tokens')
+      Word level (real words, or 'tokens')
-- Level of 'words' before removing non-meaningful characters.
+      Level of 'words' before removing non-meaningful characters.
-- Level of 'reduced tokens'; ie words cleaned and/or transformed to a netted minimum.
+      Level of 'reduced tokens'; ie words cleaned and/or transformed to a netted minimum.

 Below is an example of numbers for these levels

     Corpus_raw: 30776216
     Wordlist: 5572533
     Sentences: 309218
     Vocabulary: 96909

 As a reflection 96909 comes across as a very rich vocabulary, even with Shakespeare and Ibsen onboard.
 One reason is probably that names are included in the corpus and are counted as words.
 Linguists state that if we include all varieties of known english words it will add up to ca 500.000.
 A normal active vocabulary consists of a modest 5-6000 words in most countries.